 Union College is honored to introduce this year’s exclusive gift for members of the Townsend Circle.
 Each 2013-2014 Townsend Circle member will receive a limited edition print of historic Centennial Hall (also commonly known as the Classroom Building) hand painted by renowned Appalachian water-color artist Pat Banks.
-All prints will be numbered and signed by the artist.
-Prints will be mailed in the summer 2014 to all members.
+All prints will be numbered and signed by the artist at an exclusive event for our Townsend Circle members.
+Prints will be mailed in Fall 2014 to those members unable to attend.

 In addition to the satisfaction of demonstrating your value of Union College education, your annual gift of $1,000 or more between July 1 and June 30 also includes the following member benefits:

 •You become a critical partner with Union College to achieve our mission, including opportunities to interact with President Hawkins

 •Name recognition in the Honor Roll of Donors

 How do I join the Townsend Circle?

 Membership can be earned by one of the following:

 • A yearly total of giving of $1,000 or more, during the fiscal year (July 1 – June 30).
 This can include matching gifts, multiple gifts per year, or monthly gifts ($83.34 per month for a gift of $1,000 per year).
 Gift can be designated to any area of the college.

 • Lifetime support to the College at $100,000 and above

 We invite you to be a leader and join the Townsend Circle today.